python/cpython/Doc/tutorial/stdlib.rst

    >>> print(sys.argv)
    ['demo.py', 'one', 'two', 'three']

-The :mod:`argparse` module provides a mechanism to process command line arguments, It should always be preferred over directly processing ``sys.argv`` manually.
+The :mod:`argparse` module provides a mechanism to process command line arguments.
+It should always be preferred over directly processing ``sys.argv`` manually.

 Take, for example, the below snippet of code::